 We have campaigns.
 Campaigns are responsible for setting the budget, how much we’re going to spend.
 They can also be responsible for setting geo-targeting, the area you want have your efforts seen in and also things such as ad scheduling.
 Do we want to go Monday to Friday or seven days a week or certain hours of the day?
 Within campaigns, we have ad groups.
 This is where we start getting really granular now.
 An ad group is made up of adverts and keywords that link to a relevant landing page and the tip here is that you need to be tightly related, tightly themed around this object.
 We have impressions.
 An impression is simply a view of your adverts.

 When advert is seen, that is classed as an impression.
 It doesn’t cost you.
 Unless it’s display it can cost you but in search it certainly doesn’t.
 Then you have clicks.
 This is where you start paying money, spending money with Google.
 A click is over somebody’s click to an advert and arrived at your landing page or website in other words.
-Then we have click through rate.
+Then we have click-through rate.
 We refer to it obviously as CTR.
 We are very fond of acronyms in this industry.

-CTR is simply your clicks divided by your impressions represented as a percentage and the basic tip is we want to get our CTR as high as possible to demonstrate our relevance.
+CTR is simply your clicks divided by your impressions represented as a percentage and the basic tip is we want to get our CTR as high as possible to demonstrate our relevancy.
 Of course, there’s no point having a high CTR if you're not converting but that is one of the measurements we tend to go for.
 We then have our cost per click or CPC.
 There’s actually two CPC’s that we refer to.
 There’s the default bit in that and then there’s the actual CPC that you pay.

 As an example, that could be you are prepared to pay a pound for a click on an advert but the person who is also advertising that keyword is only prepared to pay 50p so the person below you is bidding less.
 You'll only pay a penny more, 51 pence in that example.

 Conversions; really, really important.
 You don’t start advertising without creating conversion tracking.
-Basically it is reflected as a number of times that a successful transaction has occurred, whether that’s a purchase or a registration or assigning opposite lead on your website.
-Then finally, there’s keywords.
+Basically, it is reflected as a number of times that a successful transaction has occurred, whether that’s a purchase or a registration or assigning opposite lead on your website.
+Then finally, there are keywords.
 Keywords we’ll only go into a bit more detail because this really is important that you understand how they work.
 Keywords are the bedrock of building a successful advertising campaign.
 What we mean by that is we really need to take the time to carry out research into what it is you're trying to promote.
 Google’s got its own keyword planning so there are 3rd party tools.

 It’s important you do research and understand how people are currently searching for your products or services.
 You also need to understand keyword match types and in Google, we have this concept of match types and basically what it means is the first one is broad.
 One of the common mistakes people make, they don’t understand match types as they go with broad match and they spend a lot of money very quickly and they're not sure why.

 A couple of years ago, a few years ago now, Google recognised that and they came out with what’s called a modified broad match keyword.
-Basically a word that would be prefixed with a plus sign and that you're telling Google there do not swap out with synonyms.
+Basically, a word that would be prefixed with a plus sign and that you're telling Google there do not swap out with synonyms.
 Those words can still appear in any order but at least we know that they won't be swapped out.

 Then we go on to what’s called phrase match.
 The next level of control.
 What that basically means is those words that we’re bidding on a phrase like “colour television.”
 Colour television would need to stay in order but it can be part of a longer search string.
-It might be Sony colour television or Toshiba colour television, that sort of thing.
+It might be a Sony colour television or Toshiba colour television, that sort of thing.
 So again, you still need to do your research but you have a fair more amount of control.

 Then we go on to exact.
 As the name suggests, that’s it.
 They’ve always been on colour television, that’s the only phrase for which my advert would appear.
 Now if you're starting out as a novice advertiser, that would give you the tightest level of control.
 Conversely, gives you the most restrictions so you'll be missing opportunities but it might be if you're in a very specific niche and you know exactly the phrases that your prospects would use to find you, start with exact match.